PartMan7/PartBot/README.md

 This might take ages, but it'll be worth it!

-Also I wholeheartedly welcome contributors (as opposed to the original PartBot, where the source was private and only had a public mirror).
+Also, I wholeheartedly welcome contributors (as opposed to the original PartBot, where the source was private and only had a public mirror).
 If you'd like to contribute to this repository but don't know where to start or what's currently in-progress, hit me up on any platform!

 ### RegEx sources